Charles Horton Cooley

-Charles Horton Cooley (August 17, 1864 – May 7, 1929) was an American sociologist and the son of Michigan Supreme Court Judge Thomas M. Cooley.
-He studied and went on to teach economics and sociology at the University of Michigan, was a founding member of the American Sociological Association in 1905 and became its eighth president in 1918.
+Charles Horton Cooley (August 17, 1864 – May 7, 1929) was an American sociologist.
+He was the son of Michigan Supreme Court Judge Thomas M. Cooley.
+He studied and went on to teach economics and sociology at the University of Michigan.

+He was a founding member of the American Sociological Association in 1905 and became its eighth president in 1918.
 He is perhaps best known for his concept of the looking-glass self, which is the concept that a person's self grows out of society's interpersonal interactions and the perceptions of others.
-Cooley's health began to deteriorate in 1928.
-He was diagnosed with an unidentified form of cancer in March 1929 and died two months later.

 Biography

 Charles Horton Cooley was born in Ann Arbor, Michigan, on August 17, 1864, to Mary Elizabeth Horton and Thomas M. Cooley.
 Thomas Cooley was the Supreme Court Judge for the state of Michigan, and he was one of the first three faculty members to found the University of Michigan Law School in 1859.
 He served as dean of the law school from 1859 to 1884.
 Cooley's mother, Mary, took an active interest in public affairs and traveled with her husband to several cities around the United States in relation to the Interstate Commerce Commission.
 His father was a very successful political figure who stressed the importance of education to his six children.
 Nevertheless, Cooley had a difficult childhood, which exacerbated his feelings of detachment towards his father.
-The intimidation and alienation he felt towards his own father caused him to suffer from a variety of illnesses for fifteen years during his adolescence, some appearing to be psychosomatic.
-He developed a speech impediment, among other insecurities, due to his lack of interaction with other children.
 Cooley was a daydreamer and much of his "dreaming-life" had a substantial influence to his sociological works.
 As a child, he dealt with feelings of isolation and loneliness, which led him to develop an interest in reading and writing.